 46. Make Your Own Candle

-If you’ve got enough time on your hands, try making your own candle out of soy wax or beeswax.
+If you’ve got enough time on your hands, try making your own candle with your favorite scent out of soy wax or beeswax.

 47. Start An Instagram Account Dedicated To Self-Care

 Yes, there are already a ton of accounts dedicated to self-care, but it never hurts to add your own perspective!